sanjion/Arxiv-tracker/README_EN.md

 ## 🗺️ Roadmap

+- [ ] Address the issue of retrieving the same literature every day
+- [ ] The bug that sends 2 emails every time
 - [ ] More LLM backends (OpenAI-compatible providers)
 - [ ] More site themes (dark, system)
 - [ ] Per-card field toggles & ordering